 Assistive Technology for Kids with Learning Disabilities: An Overview

-If your child has a learning disability, he or she may benefit from assistive technology tools that play to their strengths and work around their challenges.
+If your child has a learning disability, they may benefit from assistive technology tools that play to their strengths and work around their challenges.

 Assistive technology (AT) is available to help individuals with many types of disabilities — from cognitive problems to physical impairment.
 This article will focus specifically on AT for individuals with learning disabilities (LD).